DABCO

 DABCO (1,4-diazabicyclo[2.2.2]octane), also known as triethylenediamine or TEDA, is a bicyclic organic compound with the formula N2(C2H4)3.
 This colorless solid is a highly nucleophilic tertiary amine base, which is used as a catalyst and reagent in polymerization and organic synthesis.

 It is similar in structure to quinuclidine, but the latter has one of the nitrogen atoms replaced by a carbon atom.
+Regarding their structures, both DABCO and quinuclidine are unusual in that the methylene hydrogen atoms are eclipsed within each of the three ethylene linkages.
+Furthermore, the diazacyclohexane rings, of which there are three, adopt the boat conformations, not the usual chair conformations.

 Reactions

 The pKa of [HDABCO]+ (the protonated derivative) is 8.8, which is almost the same as ordinary alkylamines.
 The nucleophilicity of the amine is high because the amine centers are unhindered.
-It is sufficiently basic to promote C–C coupling of terminal acetylenes, for example, phenylacetylene couples with electron-deficient iodoarenes.
+It is sufficiently basic to promote a variety of coupling reactions.

 Catalyst

-DABCO is used as a base-catalyst for:
+DABCO is used as a nucleophilic catalyst for: